 In other animals, such as chickens or insects, there may be eggs laid that hatch to young or other stages which then grow to adults.
-The voung of some animals do not look like their parents e.g. tadpoles do not look like frogs.
+The vouna of some animals do not look like their parents e.g. tadpoles do not look like reproduction growth example meat, fish, vegetables and rice.